Virginia lawmakers OK limited public sector bargaining bill

 “I think this is a very, very bad idea for the whole commonwealth of Virginia,” said GOP Sen. Mark Peake.

-The changes were also opposed by business associations and many of the state’s local governments.
+The changes also were opposed by business associations and many of the state’s local governments, which issued dire warnings about the costs of implementing bargaining.

 Democratic Gov. Ralph Northam hasn’t taken a public position on the issue.
 His spokeswoman has said he will carefully review whatever legislation reaches his desk.